danielkrupinski/java-playground/README.md

 # Java playground
-This repository contains examples of Java language features.
+This repository contains examples of Java standard library and language features.